- “Board” means the Board of Directors of the Company

 The objective of the Remuneration Committee is to establish remuneration policies and practices that attract, retain and motivate Directors and senior executives.
 The Committee ensures that executives and Directors are rewarded having regard to the Group’s performance.

-All Directors are entitled to rely on information provided by AWF Madison executives in relation to matters within their responsibility and area of expertise and may assume the accuracy of information provided by such persons so long as the Director is not aware of any reasonable grounds upon which such reliance or assumption may be inappropriate.
+All Directors are entitled to rely on information provided by Accordant executives in relation to matters within their responsibility and area of expertise and may assume the accuracy of information provided by such persons so long as the Director is not aware of any reasonable grounds upon which such reliance or assumption may be inappropriate.

 The Board may rely upon information provided by Board Committees and their members in relation to matters within that Board Committee’s delegated responsibility, provided that it has evaluated the information and is not aware of any reasonable basis upon which to question its accuracy.